Eldridge R. Johnson: Legacy

-Eldridge Johnson despised the pressures of big business and had never intended on becoming a business tycoon.
-In 1924, he suffered a nervous breakdown and was unable to make any decisions regarding Victor's affairs; The Victor Company nearly went bankrupt in 1925, and Johnson began to seriously consider retiring from the phonograph business.
+Eldridge Johnson disliked the pressures of big business and had never intended on becoming an industrial magnate.
+As early as 1901, he offered his business in toto to Berliner, who was unable, or unwilling to purchase his interests.
+In 1924, Johnson suffered a nervous breakdown and for several months was unable to make any decisions regarding Victor's affairs.
+He had obstinately refused to acknowledge the serious competition the new medium of radio posed to the phonograph record industry; this was one of several factors which brought the vast Victor Talking Machine Company to the brink of bankruptcy in 1925.
+After the company successfully rebounded from this debacle, Johnson, began to seriously consider selling Victor and retiring from the phonograph business.

-After years of turning down prospective buyers, Johnson sold the Victor Talking Machine Company for $40 million to two banking firms in 1926, which, in turn, sold Victor to the Radio Corporation of America (RCA) in 1929.
-Johnson resigned as president of the company and largely withdrew from the public eye.
+In 1926, after years of turning down perspective buyers, Johnson sold the Victor Talking Machine Company for $40 million to two banking firms which, in turn, sold Victor to the Radio Corporation of America (RCA) in 1929.
+Johnson had resigned as president of the company and largely withdrew from the public eye.
+He had developed a passion for sailing and spent much of his time fishing on his yacht, the Caroline, named for his mother.
 He donated large sums of his vast wealth to various charities and established the Johnson Foundation for Research in Medical Physics at the University of Pennsylvania in 1929.
 The foundation, now called the Eldridge Reeves Johnson Foundation, is associated with the Department of Biochemistry and Biophysics at the University of Pennsylvania School of Medicine.

-Although Johnson became weary of the responsibilities of running the world's largest phonograph company, the leisured life of a multimillionaire eventually became just as tedious to him and later he often said that he regretted selling the Victor Company.
+Although Johnson had long been weary of the responsibilities of running the world's largest phonograph company, the leisured life of a multimillionaire soon became just as tedious to him, and he often expressed his regret for selling the Victor Company.
 Having been in failing health for several years, Johnson died at the age of 78 on November 14, 1945, in Breidenhart, his home at Moorestown Township, New Jersey, after suffering a stroke days earlier.
 Johnson is buried in West Laurel Hill Cemetery, Bala Cynwyd, Pennsylvania.

+Johnson was elected to the American Philosophical Society in 1928.
 On February 26, 1985, Johnson posthumously received the 1984 Grammy Trustee Award, given to persons who made a significant contribution in the field of recording.
 This award is on display at the Johnson Victrola Museum located in Dover, Delaware.